Medicines for gout

 - What are the side effects?

-Always let your doctor or pharmacist know what medicines you are taking, to avoid interactions.
-Always let your doctor and pharmacist know if you're taking any other medicines (or complementary therapies) so that they can check for any interactions between the medicines.
-It is important you check before you stop or change the dose of any of your medicines.
+Always let your doctor or pharmacist know what medicines you are taking, to avoid drug interactions.
+Tell your doctor or pharmacist if you're taking any other medicines (including over the counter medicines or complementary therapies) so that they can check for any interactions.
+Don't stop your medicines or change the dose without talking to your doctor.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.